Medical Student Debt: The 2017 Numbers!

 Loan Repayment:

-These are good ballpark numbers to keep in mind when planning your resident budget.
-Check out our other post on How Much Doctors Make to see average incomes by specialties once finished.
-My own experience was that my payment ranged from $0 (PGY1, 2013) to $425 (PGY4, 2017), the higher amount due to extra income from moonlighting starting PGY3 year.
+The key takeaway from this card is that based on 2017 average first-year resident income, the PAYE/REPAYE programs will lead to an estimated monthly payment of $300.
+This is a good ballpark number to keep in mind when planning your resident budget.
+My own experience was that my payment ranged from $0 (PGY1) to $425 (PGY4), the higher amount due to extra income from moonlighting starting PGY3 year.

 The bottom line:

-While it is good that the total number of medical students with debt is decreasing, I think the most concerning aspect is that the number with very high loans (>$300,000) is up again this year.
-This also seems to be backed up by conversations I’ve seen/had both online and in-person, where it’s common to hear of these high debt numbers.
+While it is good that the total number of medical students with debt is very slightly down this year, I think the most concerning aspect is that the number with very high loans (>$300,000) is up.
+This also seems to be backed up by conversations I’ve seen/had both online and in person, where it’s common to hear of these high debt numbers.
+Of my classmates, the record I know of was a doctor/lawyer couple with over $600,000 of debt at the end of medical/law school.
+I personally made it through at about the average amount of debt ($190k), but after 4 years of minimal PAYE payments, this has ballooned to $230,000 with added interest.
+If I could do it all again, I’d definitely be more mindful of the amount of loans I took out as a medical student.

 Have an exciting medical story to tell or some advice to give?
 A unique background or path into medicine?
 Want to share your own post or experience with our followers?